 CAR is responsible for determining the maximum level of airport charges that daa may levy on users at Dublin airport ("Dublin Airport Charges") for determination periods of at least four years (each, a "Determination"), with the possibility of interim reviews ("Interim Reviews").
-The 2019 Final Determination (as defined and further described in the section entitled "Description of the Guarantor and the Guarantee - Regulation") relates to the period from 1 January 2020 to 31 December 2024.
+The 2019 Final Determination (as defined and further described in the section entitled "Description of the Guarantor and the Guarantee - Regulation") relates to the period from 1 January 2020 to 31 December 2024 (which has been and will continue to be subject to Interim Reviews following the impacts of COVID-19 on Dublin airport).

 The NAP stated that the system of airport charges in Ireland should be fit-for-purpose and appropriate to the Irish aviation market and allow that market to develop in line with the objectives of the NAP.
 In this context, the NAP called for an independent review of airport charges regulation to be completed to deliver options and recommendations for a future regulatory system for Dublin Airport Charges.
 This independent review was undertaken by Indecon International Economic Consultants, on behalf of the Department of Transport, following which the Department of Transport published a revised Policy Statement on Airport Charges Regulation in 2017 (the "Policy Statement").
 The Policy Statement set out the overriding strategic objective of the economic regulation of Dublin Airport Charges, which is to ensure airport customers, are presented with choice, value and quality services that also meet the highest international safety and security standards.
-One of these objectives was to remove CAR's mandate to have specific regard to the financial sustainability and viability of Dublin airport when making a determination as to the appropriate level of Dublin Airport Charges.
-The Minister for Transport is planning amendments to the Aviation Regulation Act 2001 to give effect to these policy provisions, and the required work on this is now underway.
+One of the recommendations for this review was to remove CAR's mandate to have specific regard to the financial sustainability and viability of Dublin airport when making a determination as to the appropriate level of Dublin Airport Charges.
+The amendments to the Aviation Regulation Act 2001, to give effect to a number of these policy provisions, is expected to be transposed into law (under the Air Navigation and Transport Bill 2020 (the "Bill")).
 There can be no assurance that there will not be adverse changes to the Dublin Airport Charges regulatory regime as a result of this change in legislation (see further the section below entitled "Description of the Guarantor and the Guarantee - Regulation - Further changes to regulation").